Abzollo/LPN-Solutions/README.md

 # What to Know
 All problems are solved assuming we only have the knowledge gained so far at the time of the problem.

+Some predicates and cuts were added to some earlier files to ensure they're working fine.
-I also added to some files the ensure_loaded/1 predicate to, you know, ensure loaded.
+I added to some files the ensure_loaded/1 predicate to, you know, ensure loaded.
 Also, module/2 was used on two files for the final practical session.

 The predicates are named exactly as they are in the book.
 The file names of all DCGs have the prefix dcg.